Change Resistance and Change Fatigue: Sensible Response to Dumb Change Or Something Else?

 Change Done to People Rather Than With Them: This type of change resistance arises when employees feel that they have not been consulted or involved in the decision-making process.
 Even if a change is well-conceived and necessary, it may be met with resistance if employees feel excluded or unheard.

 Unfortunately, I've seen a fair amount of Category 1 dumb change.
 This is often when there's a change of senior leader.
 New brooms like to sweep clean.
 Even when the 'floor' isn't actually that dirty.
-Or is it that they're looking for dirt in all the WRONG places?
+Or are they looking for dirt in all the WRONG places?

 This means the old, but sound adage, 'if it ain't broke don't fix it' is forgotten.
 I've seen a range of restructures, reengineering of perfectly decent processes and swapping out of one serviceable system for another unproven one, purely because a new senior leader wanted to be seen to be doing something.
 Worse yet of course is when a senior leader has a buddy managing some type of product and/or service provisioning company who needs a juicy contract.
 This change will inevitably be resisted, strenuously if the culture has observed the bogus reasons on which the change is founded.
 The change is poorly conceived and lacks appropriate root cause analysis to justify the transition.
 Tough to sell a compelling outcome on these ones!